kingzamzon/docs/docs/SDK/intro.md

 ---

 # Intro to the Lit SDK

-## With the Lit SDK you can interact with the Lit network by:
+## With the Lit JS SDK you can interact with the Lit network by:

 ### Encrypting Static Content (images, videos, music, documents, etc)